Back To Top

 How I tested the best running watches

 In total, I tested 10 of the best running watches.
-While there were many near misses to this list, including the Huawei Watch Fit 4 Pro and Google Pixel Watch 3, these were the three that stood out to me for the following reasons:
+While there were many near misses, these were the ones that stood out to me for the following reasons:

 • Ease of use: These three watches scored top points for being easy to navigate on the wrist with touchscreens and haptic crowns and/or buttons, but they also had excellent associated apps.
 These were also easy to navigate and understand.

-• Design: Running watches are going to look like fitness trackers, rather than smartwatches.
-They are going to be sportier in design than the Apple Watch 10 or 11, for example.
-But, I still took design and appearance into consideration, looking for seamless and sleek styles with options for straps.
+• Design: Running watches look sportier and more like fitness trackers than smartwatches.
+Nevertheless, I still took design and appearance into consideration and looked for seamless and sleek styles with multiple strap options.

 • Outdoor vs indoor workouts: As we see above, some of the best running watches are suited more to indoor runs, while others thrive outdoors.
 I did over 10 workouts in both environments with each of these watches.